ctornquist/Search-Engine/querier/README.md

 ### Compilation
 To compile querier, simply "make".
 To remove all the executables and test files, "make clean". "make test" will run a bash script with a number of test cases, the output of which is in testing.out.

+Note: the archives "common.a" and "libcs50.a" are needed to compile this directory.
+If they don't exist, run "make" in both the common and libcs50 directories to create them.

 ### Major Functions
  ```c
  /*